Next Time, I Want to Love Like a Man

 1950 As a child of five, the finest literature available to me was The Little Golden Books.
 My favorite characters were Chip ‘n Dale – the chipmunks, not the dancers.
 [Read more…]

-1954 I stare into the gaping maw of the pool, sporting a bright pink, ruffle-skirted, never-been-wet bathing suit and matching cap — a perfectly feigned model of 9-year-old composure, dignity and self-confidence.
+I stare into the gaping maw of the pool, sporting a bright pink, ruffle-skirted, never-been-wet bathing suit -- a perfectly feigned model of 9-year-old composure, dignity and self-confidence.
 Everywhere but in my head.
-[Read more...]
+What made me think I could do this?
+As if in answer [Read more...]

 “The Real Presence of Christ in the Eucharist is a central dogma of the Catholic faith: when the priest consecrates bread and wine during the Mass, they are transformed into the literal body and blood, soul and divinity of Jesus [Read more...]